Changing Course, Transforming Education

 World Vision can and does partner with government donors, other agencies, and schools to strengthen the protective environment, improve teaching practices, and work with administrators on violence prevention policies.
 Many of the previously mentioned needs in Area C are actively being address through current World Vision projects.

 Yet, we cannot change, transform, and rebalance on our own.
 Issues of conflict, such as the rules of engagement by militaries or the prosecution of civilians who violate school safety, are beyond us.
-We need to mobilise actors with the political will to place the needs of children and their education above the politics of identity and conflict.
+We need to mobilize actors with the political will to place the needs of children and their education above the politics of identity and conflict.
 Most of all, we need a world passionately committed to ensure schools are safe havens.
 Children have the right to enjoy school, feel safe, and be protected.
 We owe children this much.

 All data provided by the Ministry of Education or through World Vision’s own systems.